 If you already live with osteoporosis or arthritis, it’s important to engage a trained yoga therapist if you would like to practice yoga.
 They can instruct you on the safest and most beneficial poses for your condition.
 When practiced with this kind of guidance, yoga can help to reduce pain and mobility issues.
 It can also offer an outlet if other forms of exercise have become inaccessible.

 4. Maintaining social connections

-It isn’t unusual for people to realize that, once their children have grown more independent or their professional responsibilities are winding down, that in the maelstrom of life socializing was put on the back burner.
+It isn’t unusual for people to realize that, once their children have grown more independent or their professional responsibilities are winding down, in the maelstrom of life, socializing was put on the back burner.
 Finding new friendships and joining new groups can be really revitalizing.
-A yoga class is a perfect way to develop a new hobby with an often diverse mix of people and age groups.
+A yoga class is the perfect way to develop a new hobby with an often diverse mix of people and age groups.

 Social isolation isn’t only bad for our mental wellbeing.
 It’s bad for our health as it is linked to an increase in the stress hormone cortisol.
 It can affect anyone at any age.
 However, loneliness appears across many countries to be more prevalent in men (perhaps due to a “lone wolf” view of masculinity) and can be more difficult to overcome in later life.

 By fostering a sense of connection, lowering stress, providing social opportunities, and increasing peoples’ sense of self-worth, yoga tackles the problem of loneliness on many levels and helps us maintain our social life.